corda/samples/bikemarket-TokenSDK/README.md

 ```
 flow start TotalPart part: frame, serialNumber: F4561
 ```
-At the buyer's shell, if we do the `vaultQuery` again, we will see we now only have one wheel token.
+At the buyer's shell, if we do the `vaultQuery` again, we will see we now only have a wheel token(the frame token is gone).
 With the wheel token, we can sell this pair of wheels to the used parts agency.
 We will achieve it by running:
 ```
-flow start TransferPartToken part: wheel, serialnumber: W7894, holder: UsedPartsAgency
+flow start TransferPartToken part: wheel, serialNumber: W7894, holder: UsedPartsAgency
 ```
 At the end of the flow logic, we will find the frame token is destroyed and the used parts agency holds the wheel token.